10-year-old Florida girl arrested, accused of fatally shooting woman

 ORLANDO, Fla.
-(WFLA) — A 10-year-old girl has been arrested after she allegedly shot and killed a woman in Orlando on Memorial Day.
+(WFLA) — A 10-year-old girl has been arrested after officials said she shot and killed a woman in Orlando on Memorial Day.

 The girl was arrested on a second-degree murder charge.